Category Archives: Books

 Preparing Books for Uploading

 For eBooks, I open them up in Calbrie.
-If necessary, I strip the DRM7 and then convert the book to both MOBI and EPUB.
+If needed, I convert the book to both MOBI and EPUB.
 I probably don’t need the MOBI format anymore but at this point it’s habit.
 Once converted, I upload the MOBI, EPUB, and original eBook file to Google Drive.

 It currently isn’t convenient to use Anna so I now use Myfanwy, my Linux laptop, for audiobooks.
 It took me a while but I finally discovered OpenAudible which works great with my Audible and non-Audible audiobooks.
-For Audible books, I strip the DRM which converts the audiobook to one MP3.
-At that point, I’ve been converting them to M4B format also but I’m not sure that gives me any real benefit so I may stop.
 The books I get from Libro.fm are divided into multiple MP3 files (one per chapter, I think) which I find annoying.
 I use OpenAudible to convert them to a single file and then often also convert them to M4B.
 Once all the conversations are done I upload the MP3 and M4B versions to Google Drive.

 Using the Digital Library